Scrooge & Marley (2012 film): Production

 The filming occurred in Chicago in May 2012.
+Man's Country bathhouse was used to portray the disco club.

 The film was partially crowdfunded through an Indiegogo campaign, which ended on August 15 of the same year.
 One of Chicago's film critics Richard Knight Jr. and Peter Neville co-directed the film adaptation.
 Neville was also the film editor.
 Ellen Stoneking, Knight and Timothy Imse co-wrote the screenplay.
 Tracy Baim and David Strzepek were the executive producers.
 Andrew Parrotte was the cinematographer.
 Lisa McQueen composed the film score and co-wrote most of the songs with Knight.
 Veteran actress Judith Light narrates the film.
 Co-writer Timothy Imse died on August 11, 2011, months before the filming started.
 The film is dedicated to Imse.

-Co-writer Richard Knight Jr. was inspired by watching a gay couple in a 2005 film The Family Stone for an idea of creating a gay-themed holiday film, which later evolved into adapting Dicken's A Christmas Carol and retelling it in a modern gay perspective.
+Co-writer Richard Knight Jr. was inspired by watching a gay couple in a 2005 film The Family Stone for an idea of creating a gay-themed holiday film, which later evolved into adapting Dickens's A Christmas Carol and retelling it in a modern gay perspective.
 Knight noted that, while the LGBT community historically not having "fair representation in films and television" made some filmmakers reluctant to include a "gay villain", the film crew decided to have a gay portrayal of "blackhearted" Ebenezer Scrooge, who Knight said "actually redeems himself in this film [and is] a good guy in our story" whose background and history are explained in the film.

 Actor Bruce Vilanch, who portrayed Fezziwig, said, "Fezziwig is the end of that party that was going on in the gay community in the '70s, that was ended by the AIDS epidemic."